 Garlic is one of those ingredients that is used almost constantly in the kitchen.
 Romantic Gallic images of long knotted bulbs can be intimidating when considering growing this bulb.
 However, garlic is a surprisingly easy crop to grow – and now is a good time to plant.

 We’ve spoken to industry experts to provide you with insider advice on how to grow garlic in your garden.
 This versatile crop can be grown in containers and beds, perfect for a garden of any size.
 Why not try this weekend?
 Get in the know about when to plant garlic to enjoy its tasty bulbs throughout the year.
 It is also worth learning how to store garlic to ensure that your bulbs stay fresh and flavorful for longer.

 What type of garlic to grow?

-When planning to grow garlic to your garden there are two types to choose from: hardneck and softneck.
 Softneck garlic is the easiest garlic to grow and is the type commonly found in supermarkets.

 Softneck garlic produces a lot of smaller cloves and can be stored for months.
 These are the ones you will typically see plaited on market stalls.
 However, hardneck bulbs are hardier so a better choice if your garden experiences very cold winters.

 Good varieties of softneck garlic to opt for are ‘Provence’ and ‘Solent Wight’.
 For hardneck garlic, look for ‘Lautrec Wight’ and ‘Carcasonne’ varieties.